Hermitian matrix: Examples and solutions

 The diagonal elements must be real, as they must be their own complex conjugate.

 Well-known families of Hermitian matrices include the Pauli matrices, the Gell-Mann matrices and their generalizations.
-In theoretical physics such Hermitian matrices are often multiplied by imaginary coefficients,Physics 125 Course Notes at California Institute of Technology which results in skew-Hermitian matrices.
+In theoretical physics such Hermitian matrices are often multiplied by imaginary coefficients, which results in skew-Hermitian matrices.

 Here, we offer another useful Hermitian matrix using an abstract example.
 If a square matrix $A$ equals the product of a matrix with its conjugate transpose, that is, $A = BB^\mathsf{H} ,$ then $A$ is a Hermitian positive semi-definite matrix.
 Furthermore, if $B$ is row full-rank, then $A$ is positive definite.

 Properties

 Main diagonal values are real

 The entries on the main diagonal (top left to bottom right) of any Hermitian matrix are real.

 Only the main diagonal entries are necessarily real; Hermitian matrices can have arbitrary complex-valued entries in their off-diagonal elements, as long as diagonally-opposite entries are complex conjugates.